 In this context, tasks are classified by size using the proposed method, as outlined in Section 4.
-To demonstrate this, we determine the degree of membership through the triangular membership function by applying Algorithm 1 to values within the universal discourse.
+To demonstrate this, we determine the degree of membership through the triangular membership function by applying the first algorithm to values within the universal discourse.
 The implementation results are systematically illustrated to demonstrate the classification processes based on fuzzy logic principles.